How to solve these 3 common chatbot implementation challenges

 Chatbot implementation challenge 2: understanding customer intents

 These are simpler keyword, and more complex conversational AI chatbots.

-To program a chatbot to talk to your customers, you need to know what your customers want to talk about.
+To program a chatbot to talk to your customers, you first need to know what your customers want to talk about.

 Chatbot implementation challenge 3: seamless agent takeover

 Chatbots are great, but they don’t have superpowers.
-While you’ll find they can, in time, handle most of your customer interactions, there are limits to what they can handle.
+While they can handle your most common customer interactions, there are limits to what they can handle.

 Seamless human agent takeover can save your bot from embarrassment, while providing superior customer service to customers with more complex queries.

-Cloud contact centers can come equipped to deal with these situations by switching to a human agent best trained to handle specific customer question types.
+The best cloud contact centers usually come equipped to deal with these situations by switching to a human agent that is best trained to handle specific customer question types.